telerik/uwp-docs/controls/raddatagrid/gettingstarted.md

 >
 >Alternatively, you can add a reference to **Telerik UI for {{ site.framework_name }} SDK**.

->Here is a complete list of all breaking changes introduced in Q1 2015: [Breaking Changes And Backwards Compatibility]({%slug common-breakingchanges%})

 Next, add the **Telerik.UI.Xaml.Controls.Grid** namespace:

 	xmlns:telerikGrid="using:Telerik.UI.Xaml.Controls.Grid"